timmarkhuff/fridgemon/README.md

 </div>
 <br>

 After our first unsuccessful print, we did two quick test prints to find the exact dimensions for the screen slits.
-Eventually we found the perfect dimensions for a tight fit.
-For the final print, we switched to white filament to match the color of our fridge
+Eventually we achieved a snug fit.
+For the final print, we switched to white filament to match the color of our fridge.

 <div>
 <img src="https://user-images.githubusercontent.com/89954856/206882554-5b7057fb-9b30-4146-8240-cc9b977e3a63.png" width="350">